pedscoffee/PhysicianPromptEngineering/ai-scribe-best-practices.md

         </div>
         <div class="card-body">
           <p>
             Large Language Models (LLMs) have a natural <strong>"recency bias"</strong>—they pay more attention to the beginning and the end of a transcript.
-You can leverage this to fix errors and ensure a perfect note without manual typing.
+You can leverage this to get a much more organized note.
+Many tools recommend starting with introducing who is in the room and the chief complaint for the same reason.
           </p>

           <h4>How to do it</h4>